Open-Fuego/Electrate-Fuego/README.md

 9. Go to repository settings, change Github pages to "publish master branch."

 10. This will provide you with a published GitHub URL.
-Paste that URL link in this discussion file.